Cookie Clicker

-Cookie Clicker is an incremental game created by French programmer Julien "Orteil" Thiennot in 2013.
+Cookie Clicker is a 2013 incremental game created by French programmer Julien "Orteil" Thiennot.
 The user initially clicks on a big cookie on the screen, earning a single cookie per click.
-They can then use their earned cookies to purchase assets such as "cursors" and other "buildings" that automatically produce cookies.
-Upgrades are also available and can improve the efficiency of clicks and buildings, among many other mechanics that allow the user to earn cookies in different ways.
-Though the game has no ending, it has hundreds of achievements, and users may aim to reach milestone numbers of cookies.
+They can then use their earned cookies to purchase assets such as "buildings" that automatically produce cookies, as well as upgrades which can improve the efficiency of clicks and buildings.
+There are also many other mechanics that allow the user to earn cookies in a variety of different ways.
+The game lacks a conventional ending.

 The game has a dedicated fanbase.
-Though the original version was coded in one night, Cookie Clicker is regularly updated.
+Though the original version was coded in one night, Cookie Clicker was periodically updated until its 10th anniversary.
 It has been widely described as addictive, and has been credited with playing a role in the emergence of idle gaming.